-Posted at Oct 11, 2016 10:15:00 AM by thatagency | Share
+Posted at Nov 10, 2021 10:38:35 AM by THAT Agency | Share

-Your 2017 Action Plan for Inbound Marketing Success
+Your 2022 Action Plan for Inbound Marketing Success

-Integrate Inbound Marketing with PPC.
+Integrate Inbound Marketing with PPC

-PPC is designed to draw visitors to your website: it cannot be successful if content is not relevant, well-designed, and easy to find.
-This year, tighten both PPC and inbound strategies.
-Make sure your site is sound, first and foremost.
-Do you clearly tell visitors what you do quickly?
+PPC is designed to draw visitors to your website: it cannot be successful if the content is not relevant, well-designed, and easy to find.
+This year, tighten it up.
+Both your PPC and your inbound strategies.
+First and foremost, make sure your site is sound.
+Are you quickly and clearly telling your visitors what you do?
 Is it understandable?
-Can they navigate easily to information they want, or do they have to search around?
+Can they navigate easily to the information they want?
+Or do they have to search around?
 Is the interface intuitive?
 Does the content resonate with them?
-Et cetera and et cetera.
+And so on and so on.
+Drive it home.

-Measure Your PPC Success - and Improve.
+Measure Your PPC Success - and Improve

 When you launch your PPC ads, pay careful attention.
 How does your audience react to certain messaging?
 Offers?
 Content pieces?
 Do you hit the nail on the head with some segments of your audience but fail with others?
 Do some landing pages or keyword sets garner more click-throughs?
 Use this data to tweak your ads and implement more effective ones.
-Remember, in your initial PPC ad runs, you can use split testing (i.e. run different versions of the same ad to see which word/layout/CTA works more effectively).
-This data is invaluable.
+Remember, in your initial PPC ad runs, you can use A/B testing (i.e. run different versions of the same ad to see which word/layout/CTA works more effectively).
+This data can be invaluable.

-Set a Mission and Use Visitor Data to Validate It.
+Set a Mission and Use Visitor Data to Validate It

 When you identify each page’s mission, analyze the content and layout.
 Does every element help achieve that goal?
 And what does your visitor data say?
 Are they exiting at critical points?
 Are they bouncing around and then out?
 Use this intel to make key changes that help you accomplish your goals.